-But some of those always stick with a strict business “script” when they call: “Hi I'm calling to check in to see how sales are doing, if you need more inventory, how things are going.”
+Some of those always stick with a strict business script when they call: “Hi I'm calling to check in to see how sales are doing, if you need more inventory, how things are going.”

-Others seem to have the gift of smalltalk.
-I don't know how they do it, but soon we're talking about my girlfriend, their dogs, about yoga, high school, Japan, and something that happened on the way to work today.
+But others seem to have the gift of smalltalk.
+I don't know how they do it, but soon we're talking about my girlfriend, their dogs, peanut butter, high school, Japan, and something that happened on the way to work today.

-Now - when an opportunity comes up to help someone - (say, a film/TV person I know calls up and asks “who's good in that standard rock genre?”) - guess who comes to mind first?
+Now - when an opportunity comes up to help someone — say for example a film/TV person asks me “who's good in that standard rock genre?” — guess who comes to mind first?

 The person who hasn't departed from the standard business call, or the person who went beyond?